-The potential advantages of organisational engagement through the use of social media platforms include greater efficiencies, enhanced brand reputation, real-time interaction and feedback, and reduced costs when compared to more traditional delivery methods.
+The potential advantages of organisational engagement using social media platforms include greater efficiencies, enhanced brand reputation, real-time interaction and feedback, and reduced costs when compared to more traditional delivery methods.

 The Risks

 Many technological advances introduce new risks which need to be managed, and social media as a concept is not excluded from this.